A Tutorial on Meta-Reinforcement Learning: Example Algorithms

-where $\hat{J}(\D_0^i, \pi_{\phi_0})$ is an estimate of the returns of the policy $\pi_{\phi_0}$ for the task $\mathcal{M}^i$ and $\alpha$ is the learning rate.
-Difficult tasks may require multiple gradient steps in the inner-loop.
-To update the initial parameters $\phi_0$ in the outer-loop, MAML computes the gradient of the returns of the updated policy with respect to the initial parameters:
+To learn $\theta$ in the outer-loop, it must be updated based on its effect on the initial policy and its effect on $\phi_{1}^i$.
+To differentiate through the adaptation process, MAML collects a second batch of data $\mathcal{D}^i_1$ using the policy $\pi_{\phi_1^i}$ and computes the gradient of the returns of the updated policy with respect to the initial parameters across the tasks given by

-where $\pi_{\phi_1}^i$ is the policy for task $i$ updated once by the inner-loop, $\beta$ is a learning rate, and $\nabla_{\phi_0} \hat{J}(\D_1^i, \pi_{\phi_1}^i)$ is the gradient of the returns of the updated policy computed w.r.t.\ the initial policy parameters.
+where $M$ is the number of sampled tasks, $\pi_{\phi_1^i}$ is the policy for task $\mathcal{M}^i$ updated once by the inner-loop, and $\nabla_{\phi_0} \hat{J}(\D_1^i, \pi_{\phi_1}^i)$ is the gradient of the returns of the updated policy computed w.r.t.\ the initial policy parameters.
 Such a gradient through an RL inner-loop is often referred to as a \textit{meta-gradient}.
 Descending the meta-gradient corresponds to optimizing the outer-loop objective given by Equation~\ref{eq:meta-rl-objective}.
-This algorithm is illustrated in Figure~\ref{fig:maml}.
+The version of MAML described here considers only a single update in the inner-loop but for harder problems, the inner-loop can compute multiple updates.
+The additional updates do not change the meta-gradient computation.
+The algorithm is illustrated in Algorithm~\ref{alg:maml} and Figure~\ref{fig:maml}.

-Typically in MAML, the burn-in $K$ and task-horizon $H$ are chosen such that the outer-loop objective only considers the returns of the last policy produced by the inner-loop.
+Typically in MAML, the shot $K$ and task-horizon $H$ are chosen such that the outer-loop objective only considers the returns of the last policy produced by the inner-loop.
 In the simplest case, this would mean setting $K=1$ and $H=2$, i.e., using one episode for computing the inner-loop update and another for computing the outer-loop objective.
 To accommodate multiple updates in the inner-loop and sampling multiple episodes with each policy for variance reduction, higher values of $K$ and $H$ are often used.